microsoft/DynamicTelemetry/docs/docs/Architecture.FlightRecorder.ShortHorizons.document.md

 and preserve data within bound memory limits.
 Rather than collecting lengthy histories, over a long time span, it employs broad and loosely filtered logs to collect as much logging as possible For several minutes leading into a problem.
 .
-Its approach emphasizes gathering as much telmeetyr as possible, for a few minutes prior to a failure - which can be particularly useful when probing difficult-to-reproduce bugs.
+Its approach emphasizes gathering as much telemetry as possible, for a few minutes prior to a failure - which can be particularly useful when probing difficult-to-reproduce bugs.